 Venting for this furnace shall follow all Local codes for Category IV venting systems.
 This furnace is CSA approved for venting with PVC/ABS DWV venting systems.
-This furnace is also CSA approved for venting with M&G DuraVent®PolyPro® or Centrotherm Innoflue® polypropylene venting systems - straight pipe and fittings (elbows, reducers, increasers, connectors, adapters) only.
+This furnace is also CSA approved for venting with M&G DuraVent®PolyPro® or Centrotherm InnoFlue® polypropylene venting systems using single wall straight and flex, and required fittings (elbows, reducers, increasers, connectors, adapters) only.